1. Tama CB90R Cobra Rubber Beater

 The Tama CB90R Cobra is the best bass drum beater if you want a premium beater with a pronounced attack.
 This is a rubber beater that weighs more than your standard felt or wool beater, but it definitely gives you more punch.

 Why do you need the Best Bass Drum Beater?

 Everything little detail on your drum kit can make a difference in the overall sound quality.
 If you are a very particular drummer, you should know that even something as small as the type of bass drum beater can make the biggest difference in sound.
 Also, bass drum beaters can wear down much faster than an entire bass drum pedal unit.
 Replacing an entire kick drum pedal unit is a bit impractical.
 Instead, you can just swap out the bass drum beater, which is much more affordable.

-Then theres harder materials such as rubber and wood, which give you a hard clicky trigger like sound.
+Then there are harder materials such as rubber and wood, which give you a hard clicky trigger-like sound.
 Rubber beaters will have a good amount of sustain and power.
 Meanwhile, wood beaters have a hard natural sound with a sharp attack.

 Best Bass Drum Beater

 - DW 107 Flyweight Beater